Skip to main content

 User Synchronization Behavior

-For authentication providers other than Basic Authentication, the AI Command Center relies on periodic user synchronization.
+For authentication providers other than Basic Authentication, the AI Command Center relies on periodic synchronization.

 How Synchronization Works